-With that high-level view in mind, let's outline the basic steps involved in communication plan design.
+With that high-level view in mind, let's outline the basic steps involved in workflow design.
 With the exception of the first couple of steps, the order is not as important as the overall design.

-- Add and enable at least one form on the communication plan.
+- Add and enable at least one form on the workflow.

 - Create the properties that you'll need to create your messages.

 - Configure the layout of the form, adding predefined sections and populating custom sections with properties.

 - Add content for the messages associated with the form (email, text, voice interaction).

 - Define the responses from which message recipients will choose.

 - Test the form by sending it and modify it as required.

 We'll use the latter steps as the basic roadmap for the examples presented in the following sections.
 Keep in mind that the examples are not intended to replace the more detailed information found elsewhere in this guide.